 You will have numerous occasions to meet leading experts working at international organizations, academic institutions, and research centers.
-You will typically engage with experts in the areas of multilateral diplomacy, conflict resolution, regional integration, development, the environment, complex emergencies, and security.
-You will develop your networks throughout your stay in Geneva to enhance your Independent Study Project design and research..
+You will typically meet experts in multilateral diplomacy, conflict resolution, regional integration, development, the environment, complex emergencies, and security.

 You will have the opportunity to learn, or rapidly advance, your French through the program’s intensive language instruction.
 Language instruction is offered at four levels based on in-country evaluation, including oral proficiency testing.
 Additionally, may be able to practice your French with your homestay family and during excursions.

 Examine intergovernmental, supranational, and regional organizations’ strategies for and responses to current security challenges in the international system.